OpenGridForum/DFDL/calls/2023/2023-03-02_DFDL-WG-Call.md

 | 2023-01-05 | OGF accepted as a PAS submitter.
 Joined on the call by Alan Sill & Wolfgang Ziegler.
 Alan suggested DFDL WG joined the SC38 WG5 calls, introduced DFDL 1.0 to the group, and followed its suggestions as to how to proceed.
 Steve to approach WG5 chair Fernando Gebara Filho.
 Wolfgang reminded us that adoption of DFDL would be by national body vote, so making relevant national bodies like ANSI & BSI aware might be useful.
 Also need to make sure there is a free copy of the standard publicly available.
 Noted that there is already a good synergy with ISO standards because DFDL schemas exist for ISO standards EDIFACT and ISO8583.
 | 2023-01-19 | The next SC38 Plenary Meeting is in Brisbane, AU from Feb 13 to 17, with remote access.
 On Thursday Feb 16, WG5 will meet to discuss the activities for the following months.
 Fernando suggested that we join the Zoom call.
 Steve to email Fernando nearer the time.
 | 2023-02-02 | Steve has emailed Fernando.
 Suggest cancelling next DFDL WG call as it also on Feb 16th.
+| 2023-03-02 | The anticipated WG5 call didn't happen, as we found out that the decision to adopt is taken at a higher level.
+Wolfgang has been in discussion with ISO and we have received documents including SD9 which explain next steps.
+Awaiting document templates before proceeding further.
+Agreed to hold separate bi-weekly calls to progress the ISO submission, starting 2023-03-09, so that the regular WG bi-weekly calls are not taken over by this action, Steve to send calendar invite.
+Mike to create a new folder in the DFDL GitHub repo specifically for the ISO submission.

 |    326     | Rules for when an assert or discriminator is used on a prefixLengthType simple type (All) |